grad-ient/logmd/log.md

 2025-02-10

 Ok... fun times.
 This week's focus is on building out a few candidate models for the TB project.
-It's basically a property recsys - it's a ton of fun getting back into tangible machine learning over API gymnastics with foundational models.
+It's basically a property recsys - it's a ton of fun getting back to good ol machine learning over API dev with foundational models.
 I'll sprinkle in some competitive programming and math academy to keep the brain sharp.

+- [ ] Math Academy
+- [ ] Finish property embeddings ingestion
+- [ ] 2 x leet codes
+- [ ] Sauna... it's been a while

 2025-02-09